Transferring to Care ADHD on Right to Choose: Your Questions Answered

 Scenario 2: I have been diagnosed under Right to Choose by another provider and want to switch to Care ADHD for medications

-If you have already been diagnosed by another provider under RTC, you cannot usually transfer to Care ADHD for NHS-funded treatment alone.
-However, there are limited circumstances where your GP may agree to issue a new RTC referral to Care ADHD.
+If you have already been diagnosed by another provider under RTC, you cannot transfer to Care ADHD for NHS-funded treatment alone.
+In this case, NHS England advises that you must remain on your original waiting list.

 Scenario 3: I am awaiting assessment with another provider under Right to Choose and want to switch to Care ADHD